Anderson Silva (kickboxer)

-Anderson Manoel da Silva (born 29 August 1986), better known as Anderson Braddock, is a Brazilian heavyweight kickboxer and mixed martial artist currently signed to ONE Championship.
-He has competed in the It's Showtime and K-1, SUPERKOMBAT and GLORY.
+Anderson Manoel da Silva (born 29 August 1986), better known as Anderson Braddock, is a Brazilian heavyweight kickboxer and mixed martial artist.
+He has competed in the It's Showtime, K-1, SUPERKOMBAT, ONE Championship, and GLORY.

 Combat Press ranked him in the heavyweight top ten between September 2014 and April 2016.

 Biography and career

 Early career

 Silva began started his kickboxing career at Combat Sport gym in São Paulo, Brazil when he was around 12 or 13 years old.
 His fighters middle name "Braddock" comes from Col. James Braddock, from the movie Missing In Action.
 In 2007 Braddock was called up by Peter Aerts, as a sparring partner.
 Silva moved to Netherlands where he joined Thom Harinck's Chakuriki Gym and made his It's Showtime debut.

 Silva took part in the 2009 VIP Fight Night Heavyweight tournament.
 He defeated Danyo Ilunga by a second round TKO in the quarterfinals, Patrick Liedert by a second round TKO in the semifinals, and faced Hesdy Gerges in the finals.
 Silva won the fight by TKO in the first round, as Gerges suffered a leg injury in the first round.

 He next participated in the 2009 Amsterdam Fight Club four man tournament.
 Despite beating Brian Douwes by an extra round decision in the semifinals, he lost the final fight against Tomáš Hron by decision.

 After a mixed record with the It's Showtime! promotion, during which he scored victories over Stefan Leko, Freddy Kemayo and Michael Duut, Silva participated in the SUPERKOMBAT Heavyweight World Grand Prix.
 He defeated Nikolaj Falin by unanimous decision in the semifinals, but lost a decision in turn to Cătălin Moroşanu in the finals.

 Following the Badr Hari fight, he returned to Brazil to train at Team Nogueira.